xDarkLemon/xDarkLemon.github.io/docs/README.md

 ## About

-I am Yibo Liu, a first year Ph.D. student in Computer Science at University of Victoria.
-Prior to this, I obtained my M.S. in Computer Science from New York University, where I conducted research on multimodal knowledge graph representation learning.
-I obtained B.Eng. in Electronic Engineering from Beijing University of Posts and Telecommunications.
-My industrial experience includes an internship at Data, Knowledge and Intelligence group at Microsoft Research Asia.
+I am Yibo Liu, a second year Ph.D. student in Computer Science at University of Victoria, BC, Canada, supervised by [Prof. Dr. Teseo Schneider](http://web.uvic.ca/~teseo/) .
+Prior to this, I obtained my M.S. in Computer Science from New York University, NY, USA in 2022, and B.Eng. in Electronic Engineering from Beijing University of Posts and Telecommunications, Beijing, China, in 2019.
+My industrial experience includes an internship at *Data, Knowledge and Intelligence* group at Microsoft Research Asia.
+My current research interests include computer graphics and physics-inspired machine learning.

 <!-- ## News